agustinlare/docs/aws-cloudpratictioner.md

 ## Introduction to S3

-Amazon S3 is a serverless service that provides highly scalable, durable, and available object storage in the cloud.
+Amazon S3 is a service that provides highly scalable, durable, and available object storage in the cloud.

 S3 Objects are objects containing you data, may consist of
 * Key: name of the object